-A friend recently complained about a burning sensation in left leg below the knee.
+A friend recently complained about a burning sensation in the left leg below the knee.
 Having a burning sensation in your legs is quite debilitating.
 You feel a partial or complete numbness in your lower leg below the knee.
 This numbness may be accompanied by a pins and needles sensation.
 There are different causes of burning sensation in the lower leg that you will learn about in this article.

-Burning Sensation in Leg below Knee Symptoms
+Burning Sensation In Legs Below Knee Symptoms

 - The pain of varying degrees is felt when you try to move your affected leg.

 You should not worry too much when you note these symptoms.
 The pain in your leg is easily addressed through medical care.
 There are also a number of home remedies you can apply to hasten recovery and reduce pain.